cgurtner/ZHAW-PM3/README.md

 ```

 ### Project
-After the import is done and the `zhaw-pm3-importer-1` exits, start the whole composition.\
+After the import is done and the `zhaw-pm3-importer-1` exits, start the whole composition:\
+\
 `docker-compose up`

 ## MongoDB
-Connect to the database via terminal.\
-`docker exec -it zhaw-pm3-mongodb-1 mongosh osm`
+Connect to the database via terminal with `docker exec -it zhaw-pm3-mongodb-1 mongosh osm`.

-Count all amenities.\
+Count all amenities with `db.amenities.find()`.
-`db.amenities.find()`